openpatch/bitflow/README.md

 ## Development

-Before you start you need to install the Biflow dependencies and set up the monorepo via `yarn bootstrap`.
+Before you start you need to install the Biflow dependencies and set up the monorepo via `pnpm install`.

 If you want to contribute or develop custom features the easiest way is to start the storybook and the dev mode:

 ```
-yarn dev
+pnpm dev
-yarn storybook
+pnpm storybook
 ```

 You can use plop templates for common task by running:

 ```
-yarn plop && yarn bootstrap
+pnpm plop
 ```

 If you want to work on the documentation, start the dev server by running:
 ```
-yarn website:dev
+pnpm website:dev
 ```

 ## Testing